Umesh0x/Umesh0x/README.md

-# Penetration Testing Portfolio

-Welcome to my **Penetration Testing Portfolio**!
-This repository is a collection of my personal and professional work in the field of cybersecurity.
-It includes detailed penetration testing reports, write-ups, proof-of-concept exploits, scripts, and various tools I have developed or used throughout my career.

-I specialize in **web application security**, **network assessments**, and **red teaming**.
-In this portfolio, you will find real-world examples of my testing methodologies, exploitation techniques, and findings.

----

 ## 📌 About Me

 Hello!
-I’m a **Penetration Tester** and **Security Researcher** with expertise in discovering and exploiting security flaws in software, networks, and applications.
+I’m a Umesh Udayakumar and **Security Researcher** with expertise in discovering and exploiting security flaws in software, networks, and applications.
 With certifications like **OSCP** and **CEH**, I’ve worked on various security engagements for clients in industries such as finance, healthcare, and technology.

 I’m passionate about staying up-to-date with the latest vulnerabilities, tools, and techniques.
 This portfolio showcases my journey through Capture The Flag (CTF) challenges, bug bounty programs, and penetration testing engagements.